Select the email address below to ask a question of an admissions official at the School of Dentistry. firstname.lastname@example.org

 - Graduate from a Wisconsin high school and maintain residency in the state of Wisconsin.

-- Graduate from a Wisconsin high school and still have at least one parent residing in the state of Wisconsin for at least 12 continuous months preceding the beginning of the semester to which the student plans to enroll.
-If both parents are deceased, the last surviving parent must have resided in Wisconsin at the time of his/her death.
+- Graduate from a Wisconsin high school and still have at least one parent residing in the state of Wisconsin for at least 12 continuous months preceding the beginning of the term to which the student plans to enroll.
+If both parents are deceased, the last surviving parent must have resided in Wisconsin at the time of their death.

-- Live in Wisconsin for a period of at least 12 continuous months, immediately preceding the beginning of the semester to which the student plans to enroll.
-The student may not complete course work at any educational institution during this 12-month period.
+- Live in Wisconsin for a period of at least 12 continuous months, immediately preceding the beginning of the term to which the student plans to enroll.
+Students may not complete course work at any educational institution during this 12-month period.
 Wisconsin state income taxes must have been filed as a full-year resident of Wisconsin for this period.

-- Be the spouse or dependent of a person who was relocated to the state of Wisconsin by his or her current employer for full-time, permanent employment.
+- Be the spouse or dependent of a person who was relocated to the state of Wisconsin by their current employer for full-time, permanent employment.
 The position must have been offered and accepted prior to making the move to Wisconsin and prior to the spouse or dependent applying for admission.

 - The determination of residency for tuition purposes is only necessary for students entering as first-time freshmen.
 The state subsidy is not available for students who enter as advanced standing or transfer students.